 - Maximise income from Gift Aid and the Gift Aid Small Donations Scheme

 - Put controls in place in financial systems to protect charity funds.

 In order to help charities to reap the benefits outlined above, BHP offers a range of services that are bespoke to the Charity and Not-for-Profit sector.

 Click here to view our Spring 2021 Third Sector Update.

 Click here to view our Third Sector Update: COVID-19 Special

 Are you a new trustee or governor?

 During 2020 we trained almost 300 trustees and received some excellent feedback.
 These seminars offer a comprehensive introduction for new trustees as well as a useful refresher for existing trustees, ensuring they are fully aware of their legal and financial responsibilities as trustees.
-If you would like to be notified when our 2021 Trustee Training programme is announced, email email@example.com
+To book on to our 2021 training sessions please click here.

 Feedback from previous trustee training events

 A very useful seminar, beautifully presented, relevant and easy to digest – and just the right length.
 David Foster, York Civic Trust/Sheldon Memorial Trust